Academic Go Symposium, Sydney 2020

-The organizers of the first Academic Go Symposium cordially invite submissions on the role and use of Go in AI, education, business and science with the aim of further exploring the applications of the ancient oriental game of Go in the sciences and humanities.
+The organizers of the second Academic Go Symposium cordially invite submissions on the role and use of Go in AI, education, business and science.
+The Australian Go Congress is seeking expression of interest to participate in the 2020 Australian Academic Go Symposium, with the aim of further exploring the applications of the ancient oriental game of Go in the sciences and humanities.

-Go offers the ultimate intellectual challenge due to the complex nature of the game which requires that we think not only sequentially but also intuitively.
+Go offers the ultimate intellectual challenge, a game in which humans have remained superior to any computer players.
+This is due to the complex nature of the game which requires that we think not only sequentially but also intuitively.

 So what are the other applications of Go?
 Can the game progress beyond this development and retain its tradition within our modern world?
 What can it teach us?
 What can we understand about it, both as a game and as a social phenomenon?

-We welcome abstracts of 200 words for the first Australian Academic Go Symposium, to be held on September 27th 2018 at Sydney University.
+We welcome abstracts of 200 words for the first Australian Academic Go Symposium.
 Suggested topics include, but aren’t limited to:

 - Go and AI

 - Go for Education

 Presentation time will be 15 minutes, followed by discussion.
 The authors of the academic proceedings will have the opportunity to publish their papers in a special edition of peer-reviewed The Journal of Baduk Studies.